pisto/nlchains/README.md

 Each model has a few extra argument:
 ```
-  -m arg                        linear parameter m (KleinGordon), linear parameters m filename (KleinGordon-disorder)
+  -m arg                        linear parameter m (DNLG), linear parameters m filename (dDNLG)
   --alpha arg                   third order nonlinearity (FPUT), exponential steepness (Toda)
-  --beta arg                    fourth order nonlinearity (KleinGordon, FPUT, KleinGordon-disorder, dnls)
+  --beta arg                    fourth order nonlinearity (DNLG, FPUT, dDNLG, DNLS)
-  --split_kernel                force use of split kernel (KleinGordon, FPUT, Toda, KleinGordon-disorder)
+  --split_kernel                force use of split kernel (DNLG, FPUT, Toda, dDNLG)
-  --no_linear_callback          do not use cuFFT callback for linear evolution (dnls)
+  --no_linear_callback          do not use cuFFT callback for linear evolution (DNLS)
-  --no_nonlinear_callback       do not use cuFFT callback for nonlinear evolution (dnls)
+  --no_nonlinear_callback       do not use cuFFT callback for nonlinear evolution (DNLS)
 ```
 For an explanation of the `--split_kernel`, `--no_linear_callback` and `--no_nonlinear_callback` arguments, read the [Performance considerations](#performance-considerations).